ThreefoldSystems/php-middleware/README.md

 # php-middleware
-PHP code to connect to Pub Services middleware
+PHP code to connect to Pub Services middleware.
+Based on version 2.19.11 of Middleware.

 ## Installation